University of Wollongong Kendo Club

 What Kendo training involves

-A normal kendo session at the University of Wollongong falls into several distinct portions.
+A normal kendo session at the University of Wollongong Kendo Club falls into several distinct portions.
 Firstly reiho (method of politeness / etiquette) where we bow in.
 This is followed by warmups, begining with light stretches and followed by suburi (air cuts) with the shinai (bamboo practice sword) to build control, endurance and cutting technique.
 Then we do waza (technique) practice.
 Then there is the keiko (sparring).
 Finally closing reiho to end.

 The equipment needed for Iaido